-Mr. Ivanov was First Prize Winner in the 2005 Young Concert Artists International Auditions.
-Through YCA, he received an award from the Jack Romann Special Artists Fund of YCA and was presented in his New York debut at Carnegie’s Zankel Hall and in his Washington, DC debut at the Kennedy Center, both to critical acclaim.
-Among his other Prizes, Mr. Ivanov won First Prizes at the 1994 and 1996 International “Classical Legacy” Competitions in Moscow, and the prize for Best Performance of a Beethoven Sonata at the First International Vladimir Horowitz Competition in Kiev in 1995.
+Months after arriving in the United States, Mr. Ivanov won First Prize in the 2005 Young Concert Artists International Auditions.
+He received an award from the Jack Romann Special Artists Fund of YCA and made his New York debut in 2006 at Carnegie’s Zankel Hall and his Washington, DC debut at the Kennedy Center, to rave critical acclaim.

 Mr. Ivanov comes from a family of musicians, and began to accompany his father’s vocal recitals at the age of eight.
 He has also played the clarinet and the accordion, and holds a diploma in clarinet from Lyardov High School.
 He graduated from the Moscow Conservatory in 2005, where his teachers included the renowned Lev Naumov.
 Moving to the United States after winning the YCA Auditions, Mr. Ivanov earned his Master’s degree from the Manhattan School of Music, working with Nina Svetlanova.
-Mr. Ivanov is a recipient of a Musical Studies Grant from the Bagby Foundation.
+Mr. Ivanov has received Musical Studies Grants from the Bagby Foundation.

 Gleb Ivanov MediaWorldwide